Gibbs Free Energy Calculator

 In such a case, there are two possible options depending on what you get from the delta G formula:

-If ΔG > 0, the reaction is nonspontaneous - external energy is crucial for the reaction to begin.
+If ΔG > 0, the reaction is nonspontaneous - external energy is crucial for the reaction (you can estimate it with our activation energy calculator to begin.
 This external energy can be heat, a photon, or any other source of energy.

 Delta G equation